 3. Economic productivity and global competitiveness

 A sector already employing 3,500 people, with the potential to employ over 30,000 more.
 Many of these jobs are in rural areas and including manufacturing jobs, which are worth protecting.
 A thriving UK anaerobic digestion sector can export to the world.
 The global AD market is worth £1 trillion.
 BSI and HSE standards are sold and adopted abroad providing the opportunity to pull more UK business through the UK AD supply chain.
-A supply chain which has developed over the last 5 years.
+A supply chain that has developed over the last 5 years.

 4. Strengthening the Rural Economy

 Recycling AD digestate improves Britain’s soils, which strengthens the rural economy.
-The poor quality of Britain’s soils is costing the UK £1.4bn a year according to a recent Parliamentary Office of Science and Technology estimate.
-Integrated into farming, AD also helps stabilise farming businesses, improving their ability to withstand fluctuations in global commodity markets.
+The poor quality of Britain's soils is costing the UK £1.4bn a year according to a recent Parliamentary Office of Science and Technology estimate.
+Integrated into farming, AD also helps stabilize farming businesses, improving their ability to withstand fluctuations in global commodity markets.